 A tripod dog is a dog with three legs.
 The loss of a leg can be due to many reasons including cancer, leg trauma (car accident), or congenital deformities (born with a deformity).

-I am privileged to share my life with a three legged Siberian Husky called Shania.
-She had a congenital deformity called radial head luxation, i.e., the bones on her left front leg were misaligned, and she was unable to put weight on that foot.
-This condition is rare, especially for a Siberian Husky, and we were never able to determine its cause.
+I am privileged to share my life with a three legged Siberian Husky, called Shania.
+She had a congenital deformity called radial head luxation, i.e., the bones on her left front leg were misaligned, and she was unable to put weight on it.
+This condition is rare, especially for a Siberian Husky, and the cause for it is unclear.

 We speculate that it may have been from birth trauma, since she was a c-section puppy.
 We had hoped to correct the problem with orthopedic surgery, but unfortunately, there was too much cartilage damage in the joint, and the surgeon recommended amputation.

 It was a shock when she came home with three legs, and a BIG bandage around her torso.
 However, Shania recovered quickly from the surgery and is now a happy, bouncy, and somewhat spoiled member of the family.

 Here are some things to look out for when living with a three legged dog -

 1. Keep a tripod dog slim.

 The most common health issue with three legged dogs is that they may develop arthritis earlier than other dogs.
 Because they are missing a leg, more stress is placed on their remaining joints, and there is more wear and tear.
 Therefore, it is very important to keep them slim, so that they do not have to deal with additional joint stresses from excess weight.

 Feed a three legged dog a healthy and balanced diet, but do not overfeed her.

 2. Keep our dog’s foot-pads clean and healthy.